Typhoon Trami: Meteorological history

+However, Trami soon entered a period of eyewall replacement cycle.
+Trami completed this cycle early on September 24 and resumed its intensification, with its eye became larger.
+According to JMA, the storm achieved its peak intensity at 18:00 UTC that day, with 10-minute maximum sustained winds of 195 km/h (120 mph), and a central pressure of 915 hPa (mbar; 27.02 inHg).
+The JTWC said that Trami has become a Category 5-equivalent super typhoon three hours later, with 1-minute sustained winds of 260 km/h (160 mph).

 Soon afterwards, Trami lost its steering current and slowed as it is situated between two subtropical high pressure, an area called the pressure field of the saddle type.
 The typhoon's persistence over the same location for several days resulted in tremendous upwelling of cooler waters, with sea surface temperatures dropping from 28 to 21 C. The combined effect of cooler water and dry air resulted in significant weakening, and Trami dropping below super typhoon status late on September 25.
 However, the previously small eye of Trami expanded dramatically.
 On September 28, the subtropical ridge over the Pacific Ocean slightly intensified, and Trami accelerated to the northwest.
 Trami turned to the northeast along a westerlies on September 29, and passed just west of the Okinawa Island.
 The typhoon made landfall near Tanabe, Wakayama at 8:00 p.m.
 JST on September 30 (11:00 UTC), with winds of 150 km/h (90 mph).
 After Trami impacted Honshu, it completely transitioned into a hurricane-force extratropical cyclone and impacted the Kuril Islands, before weakening into a storm-force system.
 From October 3 to 8, Trami's remnants made a large counterclockwise loop over the Bering Sea, while gradually weakening, before moving back south of the Aleutian Islands.
 Trami's extratropical remnants were last tracked in the Bering Sea on October 8, near the Aleutian Islands.